Teaching Algorithms in Ethiopia

 Five weeks in Addis Ababa

 Recently, I helped teach an introductory algorithms course to high schoolers in Addis Ababa, the capital of Ethiopia.
-I had an awesome time—the students were wonderful to teach, and coming from the Bay, I got a sneak peek of a very different culture.
+I had an amazing time—the students were wonderful to teach, and I got a sneak peek of a very different culture.
 It’s hard to compress everything here (and you should go to experience it yourself!), but I’ve included some highlights below.

 Life & culture

-They don’t always go easy on the stomach, but they’re definitely worth a try!
+(When I eventually tried some, I found that the raw meat itself doesn’t taste like much; most of the flavor comes from the intense seasoning.
+Let’s also say my stomach complained that night.)
 Structurally, a traditional Ethiopian meal always has injera, a spongy, pancake-like bread, and a variety of dishes and stews plated on top.
 You eat with your hands by wrapping a piece of injera around a dish.
-This was the first time eating with my hands, and I have to say that I was pretty clumsy but got better at it over time.
+I ate with my hands for the first time (and was pretty clumsy at it), but I got better over time.
 Traditional Ethiopian coffee is also ridiculously good.
-I’m not fond of coffee in the US, but I probably drank a cup or two every day.
+I’m not fond of coffee in the US, but I probably drank a cup or two every day while there.

-Admiration of China.
-One thing I started to recognize more was China’s public standing outside the US.
-Almost everyone I met there respects China.
-How could you not?
+Walking on the streets each day, I often attracted a lot of (friendly) attention.
+Addis Ababa does not attract many tourists, so any foreigner immediately stands out.
+There were many funny accounts where people greeted me on the street by saying, “Ni hao” or “Hi China”.
+Once, as I was walking, an Ethiopian man stopped his car in the middle of the road, threw open his window, and yelled out, “Hi Jackie!”1.
+For the first time, I started to see how people view China outside of Western countries.
+From taxi drivers to students, almost everyone I met there respects China.
+And how could you not?
 Ethiopia has a lot of problems, and thirty years ago, China was probably in a similar shape.
-Many Ethiopians see their country in China and look up to it as a model.
-It is absolutely remarkable how China quickly went from a poverty-stricken nation to a global force now competing against the US.
+Many Ethiopians see their country in China and look up to it as a model, especially its work ethic.
+It is absolutely remarkable how, in a few decades, China went from a poverty-stricken nation to a global force now competing against the US.
 Unlike the US, China has also invested heavily in Ethiopia; much of the infrastructure today is there due to Chinese companies.
 While it’s relatively rare to find Chinese people walking on the streets, you’ll find these hidden pockets where the stores and hotels are teleported straight out of China.
 I managed to find a Chinese grocery store and bought a peanut drink that I hadn’t had in over ten years.

 General impressions

-Ethiopia has many problems.
+It’s clear from the start that Ethiopia has its issues.
 The current government led by Abiy Ahmed, once highly adored, has lost its popularity among citizens.
 Corruption is a problem, and my impression was that funding isn’t going to where people need it most.
 For instance, since 2019, the government has been beautifying Addis Ababa by investing in modern urban amenities like bike lanes.
 Over the month, I didn’t see a single person biking.
 The actual infrastructure used by the city’s residents is poor.
-Power outages are frequent5.
+Power outages are frequent2.
 We used Addis Ababa University—one of the top universities in Africa—for our classes, and the bathrooms were always broken.
 The wealth gap is stark, and the streets are filled with children who beg or try to sell you things.
 Perhaps the most noticeable thing for city residents is that economic opportunities are few.
-In the face of these challenges, it felt to me that the people here had little faith in their country6, and the most agentic thing to do was to try to leave and find opportunities elsewhere (indeed, virtually everyone wants to).
+In the face of these challenges, it felt to me that the people here had little faith in their country, and the most agentic thing to do was to try to leave and find opportunities elsewhere (indeed, virtually everyone wants to).

 Ethiopia and SF